marckean/marcseparation/_docs/home.md

 **Note:** this site is publicly accessible only if you have the direct URL, it is not indexed on any search engine.

 Just as I stood up after my session with **Ruth Selig** about to walk out, she looked me in the eye and told me that she's dealt with cases much worse than ours and that I'd have a good chance getting more time with the kids.
 However, after speaking with Alex's friend Bec (**Rebecca Illis**) things changed.
+There's clearly a strong influence from the other people who followed me, e.g. Alex's friend Bec.

 There's no **facts** in this report, it's all people's **opinions**.
 Opinions are not **facts**.
 Courts deal with **facts**.
 I'll be doing my best on this site to break down each **opinion** against me, then dissolve the **opinion** with a **fact**.